KristallWang/Transgender-lost-years/0002/WaitForTranslate/Voice-psu.md

 been demonstrated consistently.
 Average formant frequencies of women’s voices are 11 approximately 20% higher than those of males (p.179).
-This quality is usually attributed to the comparatively shorter vocal tracts of women (Hirano, Kurita, & Nakahima, 1983).
+This quality is usually attributed to the comparatively shorter vocal tracts of women (Hirano, Kurita, & Nakahima, 1983).<br>
 According to Andrews (1999), many genetic women have low-pitched, although feminine-sounding voices.
 This is a result of resonance and of women’s small resonating cavities.
 Morrison and Rammage (1994) note that the length and shape of the vocal tract influence formant frequencies.
-Therefore, some men, trying to sound like women, may consciously try to shorten vocal tract length by raising the larynx.
+Therefore, some men, trying to sound like women, may consciously try to shorten vocal tract length by raising the larynx.<br>
 Markus (2003) suggests that using a head voice/vocal register is required for a natural-sounding feminine voice.
-Table 2 presents the four vocal registers and their relationship to muscles used, parts of vocal folds in vibration, pitch quality, and pitch.
+Table 2 presents the four vocal registers and their relationship to muscles used, parts of vocal folds in vibration, pitch quality, and pitch.<br>
 Table 2.
 Vocal Registers – Muscles Used, Parts of Folds in Vibration, Quality Produced, and Pitch Level (Web site of National Center for Voice and Speech: http://www.ncvs.org )